ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. _lua_types:

-Types in LUA Engine
+Types in the LUA Engine
 ######################

-Types in LUA Engine are defined in the following order:
+Types in the LUA Engine are defined in the following order:

 * :ref:`hash` (uint64)
 * :ref:`Entity` (int)